Iowa Public Employees' Retirement System

 Provide effective investment of the IPERS Trust

-Fund to meet payments of current and future pension
+Fund to meet current and future pension

 payments.